Senior Associate, Van Bael & Bellis, Geneva

 Tetyana was awarded a PhD degree with Distinction at the University of Bern (Switzerland) for her thesis “International Trade Law and Green Electricity: Towards Regulatory Coherence in the WTO, Europe and the Americas”.
 Tetyana also holds LL.M. degree from Harvard Law School (USA) and Master of Law degrees from the University of Bern (Switzerland) and Odesa National Law Academy (Ukraine).

 Tetyana’s research interests lie at the intersection of international trade law, international investment law and various aspects of international and national energy law, in particular renewable energy law.

-‘Mitigation (Renewable Energy)’ in Nadakavukaren Schefer and T. Cottier (eds.), Encyclopedia of International Economic Law (forthcoming, 2016)
+‘Mitigation (Renewable Energy)’ in K. Nadakavukaren Schefer and T. Cottier (eds.), Elgar Encyclopedia of International Economic Law (Edward Elgar, 2017).

 ‘Can virtually imported biogas count towards climate targets of Switzerland and receive preferential tax treatment?
 Assessment of compatibility with the international legal climate change regime, WTO law, EU law and the Free Trade Agreement EEC – Switzerland‘, Legal Opinion for the SFOE, 23 December 2014 (on file with authors) (together with T. Cottier and I. Polovets).